How to create a django CMS application with our quickstart repository¶

 The Django admin is available at http://127.0.0.1:8000/admin.

-You now have a working, running project ready for further development.
+You now have a working, running application ready for further development.
 All the commands you might normally execute

 in development need to be run inside the Docker container - prefix them with